traxjs/trax/packages/trax/doc/trax.md

 ### ```getTraxObjectType(obj: any): TraxObjectType```

-Get the trax type associated to an object
+Get the trax type associated to a trax entity

 ```typescript
 export enum TraxObjectType {